kerberos-io/documentation/content/factory/installation-edge/index.md

             addresses:
     -->     - 192.168.1.200-192.168.1.210

 You can change the IP range above to match your needs.
-MetalLB will use this range as a referance to assign IP addresses to your LoadBalancers.
-Once ready you can apply the configration map.
+MetalLB will use this range as a reference to assign IP addresses to your LoadBalancers.
+Once ready you can apply the configuration map.

-    kubectl apply -f ./enterprise/yaml/metallb/configmap.yaml
+    kubectl apply -f ./factory/yaml/metallb/configmap.yaml

 ### Helm